 This initiative follows evidence-based best practices for all moms and babies including encouraging skin-to-skin contact between moms and babies.

 The Baby-Friendly designation is given to hospitals who successfully implement the Ten Steps to Successful Breastfeeding and the International Code of Marketing of Breast-milk Substitutes.

 Learn more about the baby-friendly initiative here.
 For questions about breastfeeding your baby or breastfeeding resources, call our Warm Line at 504-842-5210.

 What should You Expect if You Deliver at a Baby-friendly Hospital?

 Baby-friendly hospitals often have private, spacious birthing rooms.
-They also provide free prenatal classes including birthing & beyond, grandparenting, CPR & infant safety, breastfeeding and sibling.
+They also provide free prenatal classes including birthing and beyond, grandparenting, CPR and infant safety, breastfeeding and sibling.
 They are also strong supporters of skin-to-skin immediately following delivery for both vaginal and cesarean sections, throughout your stay at the hospital and at home.
 Breastfeeding is highly encouraged, and most facilities offer free inpatient and outpatient lactation consults.
 Some lactation consults even make home visits.

 Does Ochsner have any Baby-friendly Accredited Facilities?